application-research/estuary-docusaurus/docs/Reference/API Clients/ruby/README.md

 end

 api_instance = SwaggerClient::DealsApi.new
-body = SwaggerClient::MainEstimateDealBody.new # MainEstimateDealBody | The size of the deal in bytes, the replication factor, and the duration of the deal in blocks
+body = SwaggerClient::ApiEstimateDealBody.new # ApiEstimateDealBody | The size of the deal in bytes, the replication factor, and the duration of the deal in blocks

 begin